-The Company is a limited liability company incorporated in the Cayman Islands on 29 March 2019.
+Netjoy Holdings Limited (the "Company") is a limited liability company incorporated in the Cayman Islands on 29 March 2019.
 The registered office address of the Company is 4th Floor, Harbour Place, 103 South Church Street, George Town, P.O.
 Box 10240, Grand Cayman KY1-1002, Cayman Islands.

-The Company and its subsidiaries (collectively referred to as the "Group") were principally involved in the business of providing online advertising services in the People's Republic of China (the "PRC").
+The Company and its subsidiaries (collectively referred to as the "Group") were principally involved in the provision of online advertising services in the People's Republic of China (the "PRC").